evidence-dev/docker-devenv/README.md

 ```

 ## Publishing the latest image to Docker Hub
-Currently the image is hosted on Dockerhub.
+Currently the image is hosted on Docker Hub.
 To build and publish a new version, follow these steps
-1. Login to Dockerhub => `docker login`
+1. Login to Docker Hub => `docker login`
 2. Build and push the image => `docker buildx build --platform linux/amd64,linux/arm64 -t evidencedev/devenv:latest . --push`

-For login credentials, see `EvidenceDev Dockerhub Admin` in 1password.
-This is setup under `udesh@evidence.dev` (didn't think to create a google group for this at the time e.g devs@evidence.dev - will do so in the future - feel free to use it in the meantime).

-We should consider hosting this in AWS with CD/CI setup to automatically publish new versions of the image from main